civicrm/civicrm-user-guide/docs/campaign/what-you-need-to-know.md

 CiviEngage is a Drupal only feature that enhances CiviCampaign with more functionality for surveys and pre-configures your installation of CiviCRM with custom data sets, profiles and enhancements to reports.
-See the section Civic Engagement for more details about CiviEngage.
+See [Civic Engagement](/civic-engagement/what-is-civiengage.md) for more details about CiviEngage.